 ID Severity Level Message Cause Action 1016 Error The system failed to send voice message <file name="">.</file> The Voice Mail server failed to add a message to a user mail box.
 The probable cause is corrupted mail box data.
 Verify that the mail box is functioning properly.
 If not, contact Mitel Technical Support and be prepared to provide the voice mail log files for further analysis.
 1018 Error The SMTP server used by voice mail is not sending messages.
 The SMTP server is not forwarding stored messages on to recipients.
 Verify that the SMTP server is down or that its address is set up incorrectly 1019 Error Voice message sent to voice mail server <file name=""> returned.</file> Message sent to a remote server returned.
 Contact Mitel Technical Support and be prepared to provide the voice mail log files for further analysis.
 1020 Error Failed to find entry in database for voice mail server.
 A Voice Mail server looks up its own address in the database.
+The probable cause is incorrect server information or incorrect IP address in the database.
 The event indicates that the server was unable to locate a database record that matched its server name and/or IP address.
-The probable cause is incorrect server information or incorrect IP address in the database.
 Edit the database record to include the correct data.
 1101 Information Voice Mail Application starting.
 Version: <version number="">.</version> Voice Mail Application service started.
 No action.
 1102 Information Voice Mail Application stopping.
 Voice Mail Application service stopped.
 This error usually results from an intentional service stoppage, stoppage by a dependant service, or application failure.
 No action if the service was intentionally stopped by a user.
 Otherwise, check the event log for event watch errors and correct them.
 If necessary, restart the service.
 1109 Information Unable to create message <message number> Error <error number="">.</error></message The system was unable to write to the mailbox.dat file on the disk where the message directory \shoreline data\vms resides.
 A write failure is usually the result of corrupted data or a Windows NT error.
 Verify that the hard drive or drive partition where \shoreline data\vms resides is operating properly.
 Correct any disk problems and restart the server.

 ID Severity Level Message Cause Action 1110 Information Voice Mail disk usage reached maximum capacity.
 The hard disk drive or disk partition where the message directory \shoreline data\vms resides is full.
 Free up disk space on the drive where \shoreline data\vms resides.
 Voice mail is unable to accept any new messages until disk space is made available.
-1111 Information Removed <file name> millisecond message.
-Messages from callers must be at least <configured limit> milliseconds</configured </file The message was too short to retain.
-Error is no longer logged. ; to send.
-1112 Information Message notification was unable to open phrase libraries. <file< td="">The voice mail system was unable to locate system prompts.Verify that the hard drive or drive partition where \shoreline data\vms resides is operating properly.</file<> The voice mail system was unable to locate system prompts.
-Verify that the hard drive or drive partition where \shoreline data\vms resides is operating properly. name> Error <error number="">.</error> The hard disk drive or disk partition where the message directory \shoreline data\vms resides is unavailable, was intentionally removed from the system, or is corrupted.
+1111 Information Removed <file name=""> millisecond message.
+Messages from callers must be at least <configured limit=""> milliseconds to send.</configured></file> The message was too short to retain.
+Error is no longer logged. ; 1112 Information Message notification was unable to open phrase libraries. <file name=""> Error <error number="">.</error></file> The voice mail system was unable to locate system prompts.
+The hard disk drive or disk partition where the message directory \shoreline data\vms resides is unavailable, was intentionally removed from the system, or is corrupted.
+Verify that the hard drive or drive partition where \shoreline data\vms resides is operating properly.
 Correct any disk problems and restart the server.
 1113 Information There have been too many invalid logon attempts for mail box <mail box="" number="">.</mail> An attempt to log into this mail box failed.
 While this event can indicate an unauthorized user, it most often results from a forgotten (or mistyped) password.
 No action.